-The recreation space should consider the needs of all age groups, including youths, to allow them to gather and socialise.
+5.3 - The open space should be planned in mind of the needs of all age groups and abilities, including the disabled, to allow them to safely access the space.
 It should be well related to existing footpaths, and cycle paths and make sufficient provision for prams, pushchairs and wheelchair access.
 Boundaries should prevent unauthorised motor cycle vehicle access.

-Public rights of way through equipped playing areas are discouraged.
+Public rights of way through enclosed / fenced off equipped playing areas are discouraged.
 Informal public access to playing areas should be controlled to prevent fouling by dogs and litter on playing surfaces.
 As a general principle, recreation grounds and play areas should be as accessible as possible from the dwellings they are intended to serve.
+The recreation space should wherever possible be sited so that it is well related to existing recreation spaces, green spaces, recreation networks and green corridors.

+5.4 - Planned access points, including dimensions and surfacing, to and across open spaces should be compliant with Disability Discrimination Act legislation.

-Buffer zones and landscaping
+Buffer Zones and Landscaping

-Appropriately sized buffer zones should be provided between recreation grounds and adjacent dwellings and other occupied dwellings.
+5.5 - Appropriately sized buffer zones should be provided between recreation grounds and adjacent dwellings and other occupied dwellings.
 Planting is particularly important next to houses and garden walls, and high climbing equipment needs to be carefully screened from windows.

-Boundary fences and soft landscaping allow natural surveillance across playing areas from public spaces, roads and footpaths.
+Boundary fences and soft landscaping should allow natural surveillance across playing areas from public spaces, roads and footpaths.
 However bland exposed areas should be avoided and sites should be made to blend in well with the rest of development.
 Imaginative use can be made of planting and land moulding to create variety and to provide interesting, self contained spaces, both for active play and for more passive, peaceful recreation.

-The design of equipped play areas should always take advantage of natural features.
+5.6 - The design of equipped play areas should always take advantage of natural features.
 Trees, shrubs, hollows and mounds can add interest and variety to play areas.
 Where new landscaping is introduced, shrubs and trees should be of a native species and all land mouldings should be of a natural design.